tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Android_UI_Components_and_Conventions/Android_Themes.md

 * Use third-party tools to help you generate a custom theme

-You can specify a unique theme per window or per activity.
+You can also assign a unique theme to an activity instead which would override the application's assigned theme.

 ## Android themes

 Android provides some built-in themes to easily change the overall appearance of your application.
 To use a built-in theme, you need to create a theme XML file for your project, specify the built-in theme you want to use, and reference it in the Android manifest section of your `tiapp.xml` file.

 First, create a theme XML file in `./platform/android/res/values`.
-Do **NOT** name the file `theme.xml`.
-Titanium uses this name as its default theme file, which is required to build the application.
-If you create a file called `theme.xml`, it will overwrite the default Titanium one and break the build process.
+For Titanium SDK 8.x.x and older, do **NOT** name the file `theme.xml` since it will overwrite Titanium's built-in `theme.xml` file.
+This is not an issue with Titanium 9.0.0 and higher.

 In the theme XML file, add the theme you want to use.
 Themes defined by the Android system, excluding the AppCompat ones, are prefaced with @android:style (for example, @android:style/Theme.Translucent).
 Custom themes defined by the application are prefaced with @style (for example, @style/Theme.MyTheme).
 For example, the file below adds support for some of the common built-in Android themes.

-The Titanium SDK uses the [appcompat library](http://developer.android.com/tools/support-library/features.html#v7-appcompat) to provide support for themes.
-A benefit of using the appcompat library is that it provides ActionBar support on devices running Android 2.1.x and later.
-Prior to the usage of the appcompat library, the ActionBar was only available to devices running Android 3.x and later.
-Note that applications can only use the AppCompat themes.

 **platform/android/res/values/builtin\_themes.xml**